AmineDerbal/scribblehub-downloader/README.md

 # Scribblehub-Downloader

-This project is a scrapper web that reads all chapters of a fiction series from [Scribble Hub](https://www.scribblehub.com/) and convert into a pdf file that can be download from the server.
+This project is a scrapper web that reads all chapters of a fiction series from [Scribble Hub](https://www.scribblehub.com/) and convert them into a pdf file that can be download from the server.

 The pdf link last for 1 hour before being deleted from the server.

-The server delete all pdf files that have their update dates are older than an hour.
+The server delete all pdf files that have update dates older than an hour.

 ### To Start This Project